Whether you are a seasoned cat owner or a novice starting a new adventure, Animal Health Services is here to help you care for your cat.

 We are a certified Cat Friendly Practice, meaning we have completed a self-assessment checklist that shows we have incorporated the standard criteria for our practice to be cat friendly.
-The program’s standards are research-based and represent the highest standards of feline medical care.
+The program’s standards are research-based and represent the highest standards of feline veterinary care.
 To become certified, veterinary hospitals must meet the criteria on the checklist, review all provided educational materials and designate a Cat Advocate at the practice.
 Our Cat Care Clinic Director is Dr. Brian Ashmore and our Cat Care Clinic Cat Advocate is Kate Dial, CVT.

-“Dr Ashmore and Kate Dial were excellent.
+“Dr. Ashmore and Kate Dial were excellent.
 Careful with my nervous kitty, and even more considerate of me, the worried human!
 The entire visit was explained to me, what they would do, why, what might be next.
 I felt informed and confident in their ability.
-And my kitty was not overly stressed, as Dr Ashmore is very careful and competent with difficult cats.”
+And my kitty was not overly stressed, as Dr. Ashmore is very careful and competent with difficult cats.”

 -Roberta & John Phin

 Food, water, toys, litter box and kitty tower…check!
 You’re now ready to give your new feline friend a great home and lots of love.
 Is there anything you have forgotten?
 What about a trip to the vet?
 That’s right, whether you have rescued an adult cat that is up to date on all of their vaccines or just gave a little kitten a new home, the next step in having a healthy pet is a trip to the vet.